Relative Strength Index: How to Trade with an RSI Indicator

 Technical analysis is used to identify patterns of market behavior that have long been recognised as significant.
-For many given patterns there is a high probability that they may produce the expected results.
-Also, there are recognised patterns that repeat themselves on a consistent basis.
+For many given patterns, there is a high probability that they may produce the expected results.
+Additionally, there are also recognised patterns that repeat themselves on a consistent basis.

 2. History repeats itself

-Forex chart patterns have been recognised and categorised for over 100 years and the manner in which many patterns are repeated leads to the conclusion that human psychology changes little over time.
+Forex chart patterns have been recognised and categorised for over 100 years, and the manner in which many patterns are repeated leads to the conclusion that human psychology has changed little over time.